emilpriver/go-hugo-portfolio/content/blog/the-internet-cable-that-birthed-the-command-movement.md

 images:
   - /og-images/biggest-data-breaches-1.jpg
 ---
-This is the story of when Sweden's health system, 1177, had a security breach where private phone calls of Swedish individuals were exposed on the World Wide Web.

 It was early 2019, and most Swedes were on their way to work, maybe having coffee, or like me, coding an e-commerce site while enjoying my green monster energy drink.
 An [article](https://computersweden.idg.se/2.2683/1.714787/inspelade-samtal-1177-vardguiden-oskyddade-internet) published by Computer Sweden revealed that "2.7 million recorded calls to 1177 Vårdguiden were completely unprotected on the internet".
 According to Computer Sweden, they discovered 2.7 million recorded voice calls on a publicly accessible server dating back to 2013.
 These calls were made to 1177, the Swedish health system, and contained sensitive information such as diseases or other ailments that callers sought advice for.
 The callers discussed the medicine they were using, previous treatments, and in many cases, even revealed their national identification number.
 All this information was openly stored on the internet, accessible to anyone.

 For those who are unfamiliar with 1177, it is a healthcare center owned by the government.
 Swedish people use it to access services such as viewing journals, booking appointments, or obtaining information about diseases, including Covid-19.